Tam Trauchle's Troubles (clip 3)

 Research how technology helps visually impaired people today.

-The film features a simple rhyme about number - can you invent any others to help you remember tricky maths rules or equations?
+The film features a simple rhyme about numbers - can you invent any others to help you remember tricky maths rules or equations?

 |Resource Rights Holder||National Library of Scotland|